Jsshang/clangir/docs/index.md

-# Clang IR (CIR)

-CIR is a new IR for Clang.
-The [LLVM's discourse RFC](WIP) goes in depth about this project motivations, status and design choices.
+Clang IR (CIR) is a new IR for Clang.
+The [LLVM's discourse RFC](WIP) goes in depth about the project motivation, status and design choices.

 The source of truth for CIR is found at [https://github.com/facebookincubator/clangir](https://github.com/facebookincubator/clangir).